BonzaiThePenguin/WikiSort/README.md

 The initial version is a C #define so it can work with any data type.
 I apologize for its nasty appearance.
 If you want a more readable version, bzSort_int.c contains a C function that works with int arrays.<br/><br/>

-This is basically just a standard merge sort with the following changes:<br/>
+This is basically just a standard <a href="http://www.algorithmist.com/index.php/Merge_sort#Bottom-up_merge_sort">bottom-up merge sort</a> with the following changes:<br/>

-&nbsp;&nbsp;• the standard optimization of using insertion sort in the lower levels<br/>
+&nbsp;&nbsp;• also has the standard optimization of using insertion sort in the lower levels<br/>
-&nbsp;&nbsp;• a fixed-size circular buffer for swaps instead of a dynamically-sized array<br/>
+&nbsp;&nbsp;• uses a fixed-size circular buffer for swaps/merges<br/>
 &nbsp;&nbsp;• avoids unnecessary merges, which makes it faster for partially-sorted data<br/>
-&nbsp;&nbsp;• <b>a single uint64 to keep track of the "recursion"</b><br/>
+&nbsp;&nbsp;• uses a different method for calculating the ranges to merge<br/>
 <br/>
-I'm not sure why I can't find more algorithms using this, but since merge sort always splits in the exact middle, it's trivial to represent its order of execution using a uint64 rather than using recursion or a set of dynamically-allocated structures.
-Here's how it would look for an array of a size that happens to be a power of two:<br/>
+Here's how the bottom-up sort looks for an array of a size that happens to be a power of two:<br/>
 <br/>
 void sort(int a[], uint64 count) {<br/>
 &nbsp;&nbsp;&nbsp;uint64 index = 0;<br/>